-In December of last year we published a post on the topic of which law schools the numbers dictate are “splitter-friendly,” which seemed to generate a lot of interest.
+Recently. we published a post on the topic of which law schools are “splitter-friendly,” which seemed to generate a lot of interest.
 For the uninitiated, a “splitter-friendly” school is one that could be said to take a relatively more forgiving look at an applicant’s grade point average (GPA) as long as that applicant has a high LSAT score.
 One of the obvious follow-up questions for a post like that is, “Well, what about the reverse situation?
 Are there schools that are more forgiving of lower LSAT scores for applicants who have stellar GPAs?”

 Thankfully, analysis of the data can give us some insight into what schools might be said to be “reverse-splitter friendly.”
 (If you could still use some more clarification on the splitter/reverse-splitter terminology, check out Dave Killoran's post that breaks it all down: What are Splitters, Reverse Splitters, and Super Splitters?)